"It is when we all play safe that we create a world of utmost insecurity." — Dag Hammarskjold, Swedish statesman and

 Benefits and Risks of Investing in Sweden

-Sweden offers investors a robust modern capitalist economy that has survived many economic downturns since the 1990s.
-But despite this strong performance, there are many risks that international investors should be aware of before committing capital.
+Sweden offers investors a robust modern economy that has survived many economic downturns since the 1990s.
+Despite this strong showing, there are many risks that global investors should be aware of before putting their money into Sweden.

 Benefits of investing in Sweden include:

-- Strong Capitalist Economy.
-Sweden has a highly competitive capitalist economy that houses many multi-national corporations in a diverse set of industries.
+- Strong capitalist economy: Sweden has a highly competitive economy that houses many multinational firms in a diverse set of sectors.

 Risks of investing in Sweden include:

-- Unionized Workforces.
-As of 2018, approximately 65% of Sweden's workforce was unionized, which could pose problems for some popular ADRs.
+- Unionized workforces: As of 2018, around 65% of Sweden's workforce was unionized, which could pose problems for some popular ADRs.

-- Extensive Welfare Benefits.
-Sweden is well known for maintaining extensive welfare benefits, which has worked so far but may pose a problem with slower GDP growth.
+- Extensive welfare benefits.
+Sweden is well known for providing extensive welfare benefits.
+That has worked so far, but it may pose a problem with slower GDP growth.